zhaoyig/sstalc/README.md

 - Use bdwgc for malloc
 - Check if Bop is buggy when the registers are the same
 - hval
-- stack equality, correctness? (get stuck)
+- stack equality, correctness? (is serialization correct?)
 - ~~forall type free variables?~~